thankyoudoom/damian-study/week_3/d4/notes/data_modeling.md

 plane.
 How do we represent that data (robot's location)?
 We can use 2D arrays to represent a cartesian plane, but that may be an overkill.
 We can also initialize two variables (`x` and `y`) to zero.
 When the robot moves in the positive direction, increment (or decrement) the counter associated with that axis.
-No we have a succinct representation of location without the weight and complexity of a 2D array.
+Now we have a succinct representation of location without the weight and complexity of a 2D array.

 * Your employer ask you to create a data model of a car.
 What data structure would you use?